Please note: If you are upgrading from a version older than v1.2 you must configure your settings again after the upgrade.

 Saving: Saving a session means saving information about the currently open files in a session file.
 Saving a session does not save the session's open files.

 Session Manager creates a submenu in the Notepad++ Plugins menu.
-You can customize Session Manager's menu items (see the Manual Settings section).
+You can customize Session Manager's menu item labels and shortcut keys (see the Manual Settings section).
 The default labels and shortcuts follow.
-You can also configure your own shortcuts with the Notepad++ Shortcut Mapper.
 Favorite sessions are listed after the About item.